If you are planning on manufacturing food, you will need a food business licence from Brisbane City Council.

 - changing the condition of food merely by changing its temperature.

-As a general guide, for a new food manufacturing premises, fees that may apply for the 2018-19 financial year include:
+As a general guide, for new food manufacturing premises, the following fees may apply for the 2021-22 financial year.

 |Size of premises||Design application||Food licence|